sania8/video_predict/README.md

 Welcome to the **Video Frame Extractor & Object Position Predictor** – a powerful and intuitive web application built to extract frames from videos and predict object positions within them using advanced machine learning techniques.

-Developed with ❤️ at **Murthy Labs**, this tool helps researchers and developers quickly analyze motion, behavior, and object tracking across video frames.
+Developed with ❤️ at **Murthy Labs (https://www.murtylab.com/)**, this tool helps researchers and developers quickly analyze motion, behavior, and object tracking across video frames.

 ---